An update: Fall 2024.

 Graduate students at the PAI Lab combine technology research with a variety of topics and contexts, including popular culture, globalization, public health, semiotics, and big data.
 Our lab members are:

-Fanjue Liu
+Fanjue

-Fanjue Liu is a doctoral student at the the University of Florida.
+Fanjue Liu was a doctoral student at the University of Florida.
 Her research investigates how people perceive and interact socially with emerging technologies such as virtual humans.
 Specifically, she investigates how people use different psychological patterns to interact with virtual influencers, how the emergence of virtual influencers changes the dynamics of influencer marketing, and whether virtual influencers can be considered a viable substitute for human influencers.

 Xiaobei Chen